NSO-developer/nso-gitbook/development/development/developing-neds/README.md

 When NSO needs to communicate southbound towards a managed device which is not of type NETCONF, it will look for a NED that has registered with the name of the identity, in the case above, the string "ios".

 Thus before the NSO attempts to connect to a NED device before it tries to sync, or manipulate the configuration of the device, a user-based Java NED code must have registered with the NSO service manager indicating which Java class is responsible for the NED with the string of the identity, in this case, the string "ios".
-This happens automatically when the NSO Java VM gets a `instantiate-component` request for a NSO package component of type `ned`.
+This happens automatically when the NSO Java VM gets a `instantiate-component` request for an NSO package component of type `ned`.

-The component java class `myNed` needs to implement either of the interfaces `NedGeneric` or `NedCli`.
+The component Java class `myNed` needs to implement either of the interfaces `NedGeneric` or `NedCli`.
 Both interfaces require the NED class to implement the following:

 {% code title="Example: NED Identification Callbacks" %}
 ```